Best Time To Visit Vietnam

-Hotel rooms cost at least double the price and while many shops in the major cities are closed, the villages and famous travel destinations of Vietnam are bustling with visitors.
-So if you would like to experience Vietnam during public holidays, either plan ahead carefully or stay static during the storm.
+Hotel rooms cost at least double the price during this time and while many shops in the major cities are closed, the villages and famous travel destinations of Vietnam are bustling with visitors.
+So if you would like to experience Vietnam during a public holiday, either plan ahead carefully or stay static during the storm.

-August to November is the typical season for typhoons, tropical storms with a huge destruction potential.
-Even if the edges of a typhoon occasionally reach as far as Hanoi, usually the coastal areas of the Center suffer the most.
+August to November is the typical season for typhoons—tropical storms with a huge potential for destruction.
+Even if the typhoons occasionally reach as far as Hanoi, it is usually the coastal areas of Central Vietnam that suffer the most.

-In general, typhoons have already lost much of their power once they reach Vietnam, but they are extremely hard to predict.
-If you stay at Hue, Da Nang, Hoi An or another coastal city while a typhoon is on the way, make sure to check for updates online or with the receptionist at your hotel.
-Just to be safe.
+In general, typhoons have already lost much of their power by the time they reach the coasts of Vietnam, but they are extremely hard to predict.
+If you stay in Hue, Da Nang, Hoi An or another coastal city while a typhoon is on the way, make sure to check for updates online or with the receptionist at your hotel.

-To come to a conclusion: When is the best time to visit Vietnam ?
-It's anytime.
-But from September to January is ideal to visit the South, while spring and fall are perfect for visiting the North.
-If you are not afraid of some rain, the South is yours all year round.
+So when is the best time to visit Vietnam ?
+Anytime you like.
+But to get the most out of your holiday choose carefully.
+September to January is ideal to visit the South, while spring and fall are perfect for visiting the North.
+If you are not afraid of a little rain, the South is yours all year round.